 A compilation of Mwangi Hutter's artworks spanning a quarter century of creation.
 How are we facing the Covid crisis?

-We linger in creative confidence.
-Focus on finding positive aspects around the crisis, such as time to retreat, look inside, reflect on what we have created so far.
-Contemplate on our own vision and its relevance for the future.
-Work on developing our own steadfastness, humor and serenity.
-Our work offers to others, through the exploration of our topics, the opportunity to reflect on and fathom the deeper meaning of being.
+We dwell in creative confidence and focus on finding positive aspects within the crisis, such as time to retreat, look inside, reflect on what we have created so far.
+We contemplate on our vision and its relevance for the future and try to work on developing our own steadfastness, humor and serenity.
+We hope our work offers to others, through the exploration of our topics, the opportunity to reflect on and fathom the deeper meaning of being.

 Next story 01